dgagul/BINF4241-group38/Assignment3/src/ANSWERS.md

    This goal is achieved by:
    - creating a firstInstance variable of type Game in Game class which is set to null.
    - making Game constructor private (was already the case, so no changes made!)
-   - created static getInstance() method in Game class which checks if there is already an instance of Game. if not, it initializes a new instance of Game and returns it.
+   - creating a static getInstance() method in Game class which checks if there is already an instance of Game. if not, it initializes a new instance of Game and returns it.
 Otherwise, it return the existing instance.
    - creating a new Java class called "Run" and moved the main method from Game class to Run class.
 So that the main function has no more access to the private Game constructor.
 Therefore, we had to adjust the play method to